 Cruises are awesome for indulging in food.
 Typically, most cruises have set dining times in their main restaurants.
 NCL offers “freestyle dining,” where you don’t have to pick a dinner time or sit with strangers.
 It’s a good concept for travelers like us who often like to wing plans, but you can also make dining reservations as well.

-Ocean Blue is the Norwegian Getaway’s signature fine dining seafood restaurant.
-We enjoyed a fantastic dinner here, featuring fresh broiled Maine lobster tail, Florida crab craws, crab cakes, shrimp and grouper.
-Service was excellent and we thoroughly enjoyed our meals.
-Seafood lovers can also enjoy fresh sushi at the Raw Bar.
-There’s also specialty French, Italian, Tepanyaki and a traditional steakhouse called Cagney’s.
+Ocean Blue is the Norwegian Getaway’s signature upscale seafood restaurant.
+We enjoyed fresh broiled Maine lobster tail, Florida crab craws, crab cakes, shrimp and grouper.
+Service was excellent and while we enjoyed the meal, it was not our favorite restaurant on the ship.

 The buffet at the Garden Cafe, on the 15th floor of the ship was great, and always had something for everyone.
 Breakfast, lunch and dinner options were always vast and plentiful.
 We try to eat healthy and appreciated that asides from made to order omelettes, bacon, pancakes, and so much more, that there was also so many fresh fruits and other toppings to enjoy healthy dishes like oatmeal.
 There were always Indian and Asian options on the buffet and the Indian food especially was consistently very good.
-The dinner buffets featured a signature carving each night and a huge selection of choices.
+The dinner buffets featured a signature carving each night and a huge selection of tasty choices.

-The Tropicana Room was the only disappointing dining experience we had on the Getaway.
+The Tropicana Room was the only disappointing dining experience we had on the Norwegian Getaway.
 It’s the largest complimentary dining room, featuring made to order meals.
-Part of the problem is the sheer size of the dining room, it’s massive, so things are more likely to get disorganised.
-We vastly preferred the complimentary dining experiences at Savor and Taste.
-These are great options for a romantic dinner that’s included in the price of your cruise.
+Part of the problem is the sheer size of the dining room.
+It’s massive, so things are more likely to get disorganized.
+Perhaps it was just an off night, but we did not return here with so many other options available.

-Overall Rating of the Norwegian Getaway: A
+Overall Rating of the Norwegian Getaway: A-